TokenRice/.github/profile/README.md

 # TokenRice

-AI-native tools for builders, creators, and teams.
+AI-native tools for consumer, builders, creators, and teams.

 We build products that make AI practical — from choosing the right model to engaging your audience in real time.